 - (a) Grounds.
-No teacher shall be dismissed or demoted or reduced to employment on a part-time basis for disciplinary reasons during the term of the contract except for one or more of the following: - (1) Inadequate performance.
+No teacher shall be dismissed or demoted or reduced to employment on a part-time basis for disciplinary reasons during the term of the contract except for one or more of the following: - Inadequate performance.
 In determining whether the professional performance of a teacher is adequate, consideration shall be given to regular and special evaluation reports prepared in accordance with the published policy of the employing local school administrative unit and to any published standards of performance which shall have been adopted by the board.
-Inadequate performance for a teacher shall mean (i) the failure to perform at a proficient level on any standard of the evaluation instrument or (ii) otherwise performing in a manner that is below standard. - (2) Immorality. - (3) Insubordination. - (4) Neglect of duty. - (5) Physical or mental incapacity. - (6) Habitual or excessive use of alcohol or nonmedical use of a controlled substance as defined in Article 5 of Chapter 90 of the General Statutes. - (7) Conviction of a felony or a crime involving moral turpitude. - (8) Advocating the overthrow of the government of the United States or of the State of North Carolina by force, violence, or other unlawful means. - (9) Failure to fulfill the duties and responsibilities imposed upon teachers or school administrators by the General Statutes of this State. - (10) Failure to comply with such reasonable requirements as the board may prescribe.
+Inadequate performance for a teacher shall mean (i) the failure to perform at a proficient level on any standard of the evaluation instrument or (ii) otherwise performing in a manner that is below standard. - (2) Immorality. - (3) Insubordination. - (4) Neglect of duty. - (5) Physical or mental incapacity. - (6) Habitual or excessive use of alcohol or nonmedical use of a controlled substance as defined in Article 5 of Chapter 90 of the General Statutes. - (7) Conviction of a felony or a crime involving moral turpitude. - 49 (8) Advocating the overthrow of the government of the United States or of the State of North Carolina by force, violence, or other unlawful means.